-- 1. Contractor will provide services that are culturally appropriate to the populations served. - 2.
-Contractor will report any/all critical incidents electronically via email within 24 hours to the HSA, Center on Homelessness staff.
-Critical incidents include death, homicide, suicide or suicide attempt, and assault (to client or staff). - 3.
-Contractor will provide services from Monday Friday; between the hours of 8AM to 5PM excluding holidays.
-The contractor will explore the feasibility and potential impacts of modifying their operating hours, including the addition of evening and/or weekend hours - Contractor will participate in County homeless and safety net service planning meetings. - 5.
-Contractor will participate in point-in-time counts and surveys.
+- 1. Contractor will provide services that are culturally appropriate to the populations served. - Contractor will report any and all critical incidents electronically via email within 24 hours to the HSA, Center on Homelessness staff.
+Critical incidents include death, homicide, suicide or suicide attempt, and assault to client or staff. - 3.
+Contractor will provide services from Monday Friday; between the hours of 8:30AM to 5PM excluding holidays. - 4.
+Contractor will provide services in person and via phone, in order to allow accessibility for clients to access services via phone or in person.
+Contractor will develop a schedule for in person services (hours and locations) and will submit the proposed schedule to